Policies

 While it's often said that the best defence is a good offence, in fact, the best defence is a good offence never used.
 In other words, the best defence is deterrence, enough to ensure a shot is never fired.

-Deterrence is all about convincing the enemy's decision-makers that the price they’ll have to pay to achieve their strategic goals will be too costly for the perceived benefit.
+Deterrence is defined as “convincing the enemy's decision-makers that the price they’ll have to pay to achieve their strategic goals will be too costly for the perceived benefit.”

-The reality is that Australia is on its own should an adversary launch an invasion.
+Australia is effectively on its own should an adversary launch an invasion.
 Our traditional and longest-standing defence alliance has been the ANZUS treaty, an agreement between us and New Zealand and, separately, between the United States and us, signed off in 1951.
-The treaty merely recognises that an attack on one of us threatens the others and that we should all join to meet that common threat.
+But the treaty merely recognises that an attack on one of us threatens the others and that we “should” all join to meet that common threat.
+Hardly a guarantee of support.
+Especially when there’s a purely transactional government like the one currently occupying the White House that’s dismissive of alliances and friendships.
+Can we reliably expect that it would stare down aggression from a peer nation state on our behalf if assistance carried with it the threat of a nuclear war?

-Finally, there's the "Five Eyes" (FVEY) security arrangement between Australia, Canada, New Zealand, the UK, and the United States, an intelligence-sharing alliance.
+Finally, there's the "Five Eyes" (FVEY) security arrangement between Australia, Canada, New Zealand, the UK, and the United States.
+This is an intelligence-sharing alliance.
 If a superpower like China does come for us, at least we'll get fair warning.

-Several other security arrangements exist between Australia and countries such as Indonesia and Japan.
-None carry ironclad security guarantees.
+Several other security arrangements exist between Australia and countries such as Indonesia and Japan, but none carry ironclad security guarantees.

 The "Echidna Strategy" — a layered defence